PaulZC/Iridium_9603_Beacon/README.md

 ![Mapper](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/img/Mapper.JPG)

+See [Iridium Beacon Radio Board](https://github.com/PaulZC/Iridium_Beacon_Radio_Board) for details of the optional radio board.

 This project is distributed under a Creative Commons Attribution + Share-alike (BY-SA) licence.
-Please refer to section 5 of the licence for the “Disclaimer of Warranties and Limitation of Liability”.
+Please refer to section 5 of the licence for the "Disclaimer of Warranties and Limitation of Liability".

 Enjoy!